 Understanding the reasons why dogs may engage in “selective hearing” can make us better owners as we won’t be too fast in labeling them as “stubborn” and blaming them for listening only when they want to.

-Truth is, rather than pointing the finger to finger, we must often blame ourselves for evoking selective hearing in our dogs as we make mistakes in the ways we communicate with them or expect our dogs to respond to us in training scenarios they are not yet prepared for.
+Truth is, rather than pointing the finger to Rover, we must often blame ourselves for evoking selective hearing in our dogs as we make mistakes in the ways we communicate with them or expect our dogs to respond to us in training scenarios they are not yet prepared for.

 A Matter of Reinforcement